-B.7 Certification by State or Local Officials.

-Resolution TBD approved by our Governing Board on TBD

-- C. Other Document and/or Certification Requirements (submitted with the PHA Plan)

-- Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan

-- Civil Rights Certification.

-- Resident Advisory Board (RAB) Comments.

-- Certification by State or Local Officials.
+Resider Resident Advisory Board (RAB) Comments.
+Received Comments/Letter of Support on B.7 Certification by State or Local Officials.
+Resolutionapproved by our Governing Board on C. Other Document and/or Certification Requirements (submitted with the PHA Plan) Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Civil Rights Certification.
+Resident Advisory Board (RAB) Comments.
+Certification by State or Local Officials.
+Statement of Capital Improvements - "See HUD Form 50075.2 approved by HUD on